Firmware Updates

 • Make sure you are within range of your WiFi network and that the network has internet access

-• If the RTC connects to a network but the password is wrong (or the network is no longer reachable at the saved credential), the screen shows a brief "Update failed - WiFi idle" or "Update failed - hardware error" message, then the RTC restarts.
+• If the RTC cannot join a network (for example the saved password is wrong, or the network is no longer reachable), it retries up to three times before giving up.
+The screen shows the reason on each attempt, such as "Connection failed (connection refused) - retrying in 3", and after the last attempt shows "Update failed" with that reason before restarting.
 After the restart you can re-enter credentials from the WiFi Discovery Wizard or remove the bad entry from Settings > WiFi

 • If the update server rate-limits the RTC ("Update check rate-limited - try again later"), wait a few minutes before retrying.
 This protects the update infrastructure from rapid polling

-A normal FW Update only installs a firmware version newer than the one already on your RTC.
+A normal Update Firmware only installs a firmware version newer than the one already on your RTC.
 Once you are on the latest version, it reports that you are up to date and stops without reinstalling.
+That leaves no way to fix an installation that finished in a bad state.

-Force FW Update, in the same Advanced menu, re-downloads and reinstalls the latest published version even when the RTC is already up to date:
+Repair Firmware, in the same Advanced menu, installs the latest published firmware even when the RTC is already up to date:

 1. Make sure the RTC is showing the main volume screen